 Both in and out of the classroom, our students encounter a variety of viewpoints first-hand regarding the character of the countries of the region and their current political processes.
 The rare combination of Israeli and Palestinian scholars, together with local Christian faculty members teaching in a non-denominational Christian institution located in Jerusalem, makes Jerusalem University College a unique meeting place for examining and interacting with issues surrounding the modern Middle East.

 The M.A. degree in Middle Eastern Cultures and Religions includes 49 semester credit hours of course work as outlined below.
-The degree is designed to be completed within two calendar years, although students choosing to pursue the thesis track are given an additional year to complete all of the work for the degree.
-Students for whom English is not their native language are expected to be able to finish the degree in three years if taking the non-thesis track, and four years if pursuing the thesis track.
+The degree is designed to be completed within two calendar years, although students choosing to pursue the thesis track are granted an additional year.
+Students for whom English is not their native language are expected to finish the degree in three years if taking the non-thesis track, or four years if pursuing the thesis track.
+Up to 24 credits of approved graduate-level courses may be transferred in from another degree program if approved by the JUC Academic Committee.

 Students are required to complete an intensive internship course (3 credit hours) which includes 150 contact hours at an approved area ministry, NGO, or comparable placement, together with a written component produced by the student.
 The internship is designed to provide an opportunity for students to develop and refine practical skills necessary for leadership in the Middle East.
 It does this by integrating classroom learning with practical field experiences.
 For this reason, each internship placement is closely matched to the individual student’s academic program and vocational goals.